 Concentrating wall decor to one area maintains visual order while also showing off your personality.
 The Scandinavians favor art prints, especially black and white designs or a collection of monochromatic pieces.
 Mirrors with simple metallic edges are another option for elegant minimalistic design.

 Nature and climate have strong influences on Scandinavian style.
 Bring some of the natural world into your space with houseplants.
-Planters in neutral hues fit the standard minimalist palette while complementing your chosen greenery.
+Vases in neutral hues fit the standard minimalist palette while complementing your chosen greenery.
 Or, skip the fuss of real foliage and decorate with silk flowers for effortless earthiness.

 A Modest, Meditative Motif